Under fire Trump admits Obama is American

 Instead, he tried to pin blame for "birtherism" on his Democratic rival Hillary Clinton, whom he accused, without evidence, of starting the movement that questions Obama's nationality and right to be president.

-The White House has long viewed Trump's claims as racist, aimed at delegitimizing the president.
+The White House has long viewed Trump's claims as a racist attempt to delegitimize the president.

+Five years on, now in a tight presidential election race, Trump's position has become a liability, repulsing black, Hispanic and moderate voters whose support he needs to win the Oval Office.

 The controversy reignited Thursday when Trump again demurred on Obama's citizenship, forcing his campaign into damage control.

-Shortly after, Obama appeared at the White House Correspondents' Dinner and publicly ridiculed Trump, who was in the audience.
+Appearing at the White House Correspondents' Dinner shortly after, he publicly ridiculed Trump, who was in the audience.

 ...